ARMmbed/mbed-mesh-api/test/6lowpan_nd/README.md

-# Example 6LoWPAN_ND application for connecting to border router
+# Example how to connect to mesh network
 This application establishes connection to mbed 6LoWPAN gateway.
+After successful connection tahe application disconnects from the network.

 ## Pre-requisites
 To build and run this example the requirements below are necessary:

 * A computer with the following software installed

   * CMake
   * yotta
   * python